FabianaMendes/FabianaMendes/README.md

 **About me:**

-- 🔭 I am currently working as a Mobile Developer
+- 🔭 I am currently working as a Frontend Software Developer
 - 🌱 I'm always studying something related to my stack
 - :heartbeat: Flerting with UX/UI design (Love to use Figma!)
 - 💡 I try to help people who are starting in programming